OSGeo/gdal/doc/source/programs/gdal_raster_mosaic.rst

     Adds an alpha mask band to the output when the source rasters have none.
 Mainly useful for RGB sources (or grey-level sources).
     The alpha band is filled on-the-fly with the value 0 in areas without any source raster, and with value 255 in areas with source raster.
-The effect is that a RGBA viewer will render the areas without source rasters as transparent and areas with source rasters as opaque.
+The effect is that an RGBA viewer will render the areas without source rasters as transparent and areas with source rasters as opaque.

 .. option:: -b, --band <band>

     Select an input <band> to be processed.
 Bands are numbered from 1.
-    If input bands are not set all bands will be added to the output.
+    If input bands are not set, all bands will be added to the output.
     Multiple :option:`-b` switches may be used to select a set of input bands.

 .. option:: --bbox <xmin>,<ymin>,<xmax>,<ymax>